lirankatz/Calculate-Salary-App/README.md

-# Calculate-Salary-App
+ Calculate-Salary-App
-A system that Calculate Salary to mobile company
+A system that Calculate Salary to mobile company.